 We rely on our own information systems and third-party information systems to manage our operations, which creates meaningful operational risk for us.
 Any failure or interruption of our information systems or the third-party information systems on which we rely as a result of inadequate or failed processes or systems, human errors, employee misconduct, catastrophic events, security breaches, acts of vandalism, computer viruses, malware, ransomware, misplaced or lost data, or other events could disrupt our normal operating procedures, damage our reputation and have an adverse effect on our business, results of operations and financial condition.
-These operational risks may be increased as a result of remote work arrangements due to the COVID-19 pandemic.
+These operational risks may be increased as a result of remote or hybrid work arrangements.